 For a quick bite to go with a glass of wine, there’s two-year-old, Iberian-inflected Bar Botellón serving Spanish varietal wines, even Spanish cider, on tap and small selection of tapas (free during happy hour) and tinned fish to go with them.
 For a taste of Portland’s groundbreaking artisan distillery scene, there’s Wild Roots’ new tasting room, which opened in early spring 2019.
 Taste through the company’s juicy fruit vodkas, or order mini $5 cocktails and frozen boozy slushies.

-Beloved punk dive bar B-Side Tavern reopened this spring after a fire shut it down last fall.
-And the team behind Sizzle Pie is launching Bar Dune next door sometime in the next few months.
+Beloved punk dive bar B-Side Tavern reopened spring 2019 after a fire shut it down last fall.
+And the team behind Sizzle Pie launched Bar Dune next door in November 2019.
 The dessert-inspired bar (with a hint of sci-fi) will focus on agave spirits, as well as zero-proof and low-proof drinks, alongside vegetable-heavy bowls and small plates topped with alternative proteins (aka grasshoppers).

 There’s more to lower East Burnside than eating and drinking of course.
 In addition to the boutiques and vintage clothing shops that have populated the area for years, there’s a few new spots too.
 The ultra-chic Danish outerwear company Rains recently opened its boutique, just the second in the country next to NYC.
 And notebook junkies will love 11:11 Supply, which focuses on tools and supplies to keep your life organized and on track.
 Just don’t forget to pencil in an appointment to Knot Springs.
 The eastside outpost of the popular westside wellness center offers massage, facials and group classes, as well as saunas, steam rooms and plunging pools.